matthewgarrison/Reddit-probability-bot/README.md

 !roll_nb 343d343+434
 !flip
 !flip 123
+!pi
+!pi 12345
 ```

-Would result in a reply of:
+You would get a reply like:

 ```
 You rolled 5.